 If the idea of volunteering in Morocco and being more than just a tourist appeals to you, Go Volunteer Africa will help you arrange a volunteer placement in Morocco.
 Morocco is diverse with different people, communities, landscapes and food to experience and you can work with our volunteer projects in Morocco to help Moroccan communities and infrastructure.

 Go Volunteer Africa gives people from all over the world the opportunity to leave their mark on the world through helping local people in Morocco.
 Go Volunteer Africa offer combo experiences like road trips that combine travelling rural Morocco with adventure and cultural activities like surfing or yoga whilst volunteering at community projects along the way.

-These Egypt trips and safaris enable volunteers to get involved in rural community life therefore leaving Morocco with a real sense of the country, culture and people.
+These Morocco trips and safaris enable volunteers to get involved in rural community life therefore leaving Morocco with a real sense of the country, culture and people.
 Each trip includes a variety of volunteer work at different projects including agricultural projects, education based and community development.